U.S. returns Christopher Columbus letter stolen from Vatican

 "We do not know exactly when the substitution took place.
 We will probably never know who the forger was," said Archbishop Jean-Louis Brugues, the Vatican's chief archivist and librarian.

-Their investigations determined that the authentic Columbus letter had been sold to a New York book dealer by Marino Massimo De Caro, who Homeland Security defined as a "notorious Italian book thief."
+Their investigations determined that the authentic Columbus Letter had been sold to a New York book dealer by Marino Massimo De Caro, whom Homeland Security defined as a "notorious Italian book thief."

 The letter is now worth about $1.2 million, officials at the handover ceremony said.